28 Sep The Neurology of Awakening

 This is a summary of methods presented at the Neurology of Awakening workshop, as well as a list of nutritional supports for inner peace presented at the follow-up workshop on Awakening Your Brain.
 An understanding of their context is presumed, and this summary is no substitute for a meditation teacher or professional mental or physical health care.

-Please contact either one of us if you would like to receive our free bimonthly newsletter offering news and tools from the intersection of psychology, neurology, and Buddhism.
+Sign up here to receive the free bi-monthly Wise Brain Bulletin offering news and tools from the intersection of psychology, neurology, and Buddhism.

 A Limited Goal

 These are methods designed to aid the steps identified by the Buddha that lead to attainable, but extraordinary, states of clarity.
 He taught that there is a progressive process in which ” . . . the mind is steadied internally, quieted, brought to singleness, and concentrated,” leading to liberating insight.
 In short, these are ways to influence the brain toward fostering mental states of great steadiness, quiet, singleness, concentration, and insight.
 They may have other benefits as well, such as stress relief or happiness, but the emphasis here is on depth of contemplative experience.